Ask the Dry Eye Doctor

 Of course, your doctor may also need to provide additional treatments that can include topical lubricating drops during the day and ointment at bedtime.
 Oral omega-3 fatty acids, like fish oil or flaxseed oil, may also be beneficial.

 I hope you see your eye doctor in the near future, and that he or she can help you treat your severe dry eye condition.
 There is hope!
-Dr. Trattler
+Dr. William Trattler

 Permanent Cures for Dry Eyes?